uniVocity/univocity-examples/README.md

 Review the [entity-relationship diagram](./src/test/resources/examples/new_schema/diagram.png) again if you find this too confusing.
 We made it complex on purpose in order to demonstrate how far you can go with uniVocity.

-In this example, a [DatasetProducer](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/DatasetProducer.java) will process the descriptions in each FOOD_DES record and generate different datasets for different destination entities.
+In this example, a [DatasetProducer](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/DatasetProducer.java) will process the descriptions in each [FOOD_DES.csv](./src/test/resources/examples/source_data/csv/FOOD_DES.csv) record and generate different datasets for different destination entities.

 A [DatasetProducer](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/DatasetProducer.java) is an abstract class that tells uniVocity what datasets it is able to generate from a data entity.
 Entity mappings can be created using these datasets as the source.
 Once a mapping cycle is started, and the mapping that uses one of these datasets is executed, the [DatasetProducer](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/DatasetProducer.java) will produce